stevana/stateful-pbt-with-fakes/README.md

 time.

-John Hughes is a long-time member of the Functional Programming group, who’s also well aware of the research on dependently typed programming going on in the Programming Logic group.
-One day in the late nineties, after having worked hard on finishing something important on time, John found himself having a week “off”.
+John Hughes is a long-time member of the Functional Programming group, who's also well aware of the research on dependently typed programming going on in the Programming Logic group.
+One day in the late nineties, after having worked hard on finishing something important on time, John found himself having a week "off".
 So, just for fun, he started experimenting with the idea of testing if a program respects a formal specification.

 Typically in dependently typed programming you use the types to write the specification and then the program that implements that type is the formal proof that the program is correct.
-For example, let’s say you’ve implemented a list sorting function, the specification typically then is that the output of the sorting function is ordered, i.e. for any index
+For example, let's say you've implemented a list sorting function, the specification typically then is that the output of the sorting function is ordered, i.e. for any index
 $i$ in your output list the element at that index must be smaller or equal to the element at index $i + 1$.
 Formally proving that a program is correct with respect to a specification is often as much work as